 Organizational economics posits that organizations exist largely to coordinate tasks across individuals with different knowledge.
-This knowledge encompasses differences in individual skills, experiences and education, as well as idiosyncratic information regarding "the particular circumstances of time and place," as Hayek this information is costly and that the division of labor increases these coordination costs.
-This is further complicated by the fact that information is not a uniform resource.
+This knowledge encompasses differences in individual skills, experiences and education, as well as idiosyncratic information regarding "the particular circumstances of time and place," as Hayek (1945) aptly put it.
+Economists have long recognized, however, that transferring information is costly and that the division of labor increases these coordination costs.
+This is further complicated by the fact that information varies in its transferability.
 While general information can be easily distributed across an organization, more specific information exists only within individual agents.
 If these agents leave or are replaced, this latter information is lost to the organization.
 The extent to which information loss affects individual worker productivity is unknown.
 In this paper I empirically estimate the impact of information loss on organizational productivity.
 Using quasi-random turnover of primary-care providers (PCP) within the Military Health System, I estimate the causal impact of loss of information on patients and other clinicians within the same care team.